RedHatInsights/hooks-backend/README.md

 examples for such services would be slack, sms senders e.t.c.

 ### Basic flow
-The process starts when a message arrives on `notifications.outbox` Kafka topic.
+The process starts when a message arrives on `hooks.outbox` Kafka topic.
 This message is passed to a *dispatcher*.

 Dispatcher is responsible to find out